bbc/logtracer/README.md

 writes the logs in JSON using [python-json-logger](https://github.com/madzak/python-json-logger), and adds extra metadata which Stackdriver Logs expects.

-Two important pieces of metadata added are the `span id` and the `trace id` using [B3-Propagation](https://github.com/davidcarboni/B3-Propagation).
+Two important pieces of metadata added are the `span id` and the `trace id` using code from [B3-Propagation](https://github.com/davidcarboni/B3-Propagation).
 These parameters make it possible to trace requests across different services, this approach is described in more detail in the [openzipkin/b3-propagation](https://github.com/openzipkin/b3-propagation) repository.